Sulfuric acid: Laboratory hazards

 Sulfuric acid is capable of causing very severe burns, especially when it is at high concentrations.
 In common with other corrosive acids and alkali, it readily decomposes proteins and lipids through amide and ester hydrolysis upon contact with living tissues, such as skin and flesh.
 In addition, it exhibits a strong dehydrating property on carbohydrates, liberating extra heat and causing secondary thermal burns.
 Accordingly, it rapidly attacks the cornea and can induce permanent blindness if splashed onto eyes.
 If ingested, it damages internal organs irreversibly and may even be fatal.
-Protective equipment should hence always be used when handling it.
+Personal protective equipment should hence always be used when handling it.
 Moreover, its strong oxidizing property makes it highly corrosive to many metals and may extend its destruction on other materials.
-Because of such reasons, damage posed by sulfuric acid is potentially more severe than that by other comparable strong acids, such as hydrochloric acid and nitric acid.
+Because of such reasons, damage caused by sulfuric acid is potentially more severe than that by other comparable strong acids, such as hydrochloric acid and nitric acid.

 Sulfuric acid must be stored carefully in containers made of nonreactive material (such as glass).
 Solutions equal to or stronger than 1.5 M are labeled "CORROSIVE", while solutions greater than 0.5 M but less than 1.5 M are labeled "IRRITANT".
 However, even the normal laboratory "dilute" grade (approximately 1 M, 10%) will char paper if left in contact for a sufficient time.

 The standard first aid treatment for acid spills on the skin is, as for other corrosive agents, irrigation with large quantities of water.
 Washing is continued for at least ten to fifteen minutes to cool the tissue surrounding the acid burn and to prevent secondary damage.
 Contaminated clothing is removed immediately and the underlying skin washed thoroughly.